 Amelia is well known to many in the IAP2 family, having been the past interim Executive Director for the IAP2 Federation, a past International Board director, past president of IAP2 Canada and now a licensed IAP2 Trainer.
 She has been a leader in IAP2 for many years and has many IAP2 achievements including being a Core Value Awards winner and the 2019 recipient of the IAP2 USA "Greater Good Award".

 Outside of her work with IAP2 Amelia is a consultation strategist, practitioner and IAF certified facilitator.
 Over the past nineteen years Amelia has been successfully involved in the development of significant policies, projects and plans: from strategic design, to initiating and facilitating inclusive processes; and implementation.
 Her ultimate goal with any project is to find an innovative approach that supports both community and organizational values and objectives that leads to helpful deliverables and a positive outcome.
 Organizations might hold the pen or shovel, but everyone will live with and help fund the outcome – people must be involved.
 Her proudest accomplishments are her three daughters.

-Leana finished her Accounting Certificate and Diploma in Management Studies.
+Leana has her Accounting Certificate and Diploma in Management Studies.
 She has also finished 4 levels of her CGA and is currently continuing her studies at Thompson Rivers University.
 She has held various positions in different industries all with accounting and finance as her focus.
 Before moving to Europe, she was the Head Accountant for a national travel agency chain with 240 branches across Canada.
 While in Europe, Leana deviated from her accounting to career to pursue another passion of hers, teaching.
-After moving back to Canada, she has tried to blend her two careers.
-In 2012, she finished her Diploma in Management Studies majoring in Accounting and is now works as a Financial Administrator at a local college, while completing her Bachelor's degree through Thompson Rivers University.
-Does anybody want to do her homework?
+After moving back to Canada, she continued in the education field for a non-for profit and currently works at the YWCA Metro Vancouver in the Finance department.

 Outside of work, Leana enjoys spending time with her dog and friends and sometimes even together.
-She also has many interests: travelling, languages, music, movies, food to name a few.
+She also has many interests: travelling, languages, music, movies, books and food to name a few.